 In a statement issued after Trump’s announcement on Tuesday, Boeing explained that it “will consult with the U.S. Government on next steps.
 As we have throughout this process, we’ll continue to follow the U.S. Government’s lead.”

-The prospective sales involved an order from Iran Air for fifty 737 MAX 8s, fifteen 777-300ER widebody jets, and fiftenn next-generation 777-9X widebodies.
+The prospective sales involved an order from Iran Air for fifty 737 MAX 8s, fifteen 777-300ER widebody jets, and fifteen next-generation 777-9X widebodies.
 Another order from Iran Aseman Airlines included 30 MAXs.

 While the 777 orders in particular would have been a significant boon to sustaining the company’s 777 production rate and improving prospects for the new 777X, Boeing CEO Dennis Muilenburg said that production plans wouldn’t be impacted if the Iran deal were terminated.